cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-an-nft-with-ethers.md

 ### Step 4: Create tests

-Under your test directory, create these files.
+Under your `test` directory, create these files.
 Note that these tests are not comprehensive.
 They test a small subset of the ERC721 functionality offered by the OpenZeppelin library, and are intended to provide you with the building blocks to create more robust tests.

-MyNFT.spec.ts (unit tests)
+`test/MyNFT.spec.ts` (unit tests)

 ```typescript
 import { ethers, waffle } from "hardhat";